Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 - Account Viewer
 - Admin
 - Billing Admin
-- Cost Management Admin
+- Cost Management Viewer

-Since the dashboard contains sensitive financial information, we're introducing a new permission set to help you regulate access: `Cost Management Admin`.
+Since the dashboard contains sensitive financial information, we're introducing a new permission set to help you regulate access: `Cost Management Viewer`.

 Assign this permission set to the users or groups you want to have access to the dashboard.